brandtcormorant/bare-llama/README.md

 This is nowhere near ready to use.

-If you want to use bare-llama be prepared to become part of the development team 😏
+If you want to use bare-llama be prepared to join the development team 😏

+## Bare & Pear & nothing else just yet

+This is the beginnings of an addon for the bare js runtime, which means we'll be able to use it with [Pear, a js runtime that enables p2p applications](https://github.com/holepunchto/pear).

+Bare is the core runtime of Pear.

+### Nope: Node.js, Deno, Bun, etc.

+Node.js support is possible, probably not Deno or Bun.
+But maybe!
+Who knows?!
+If you know let me know.
+I have no idea.

 ## Quick Start